 Meditation, exercise, and socialization are incredibly effective tools for reducing stress.
 Meditating can be performed the traditional way, with breathing exercises or chanting, or you can focus on the moment, letting problems slip away.
 For exercising, try something fun and not grueling, like cycling, walking, or taking up yoga.
 Finally, look for opportunities to be with friends and family, and find moments to laugh and enjoy life.

 5. Eat Your Superfoods

 While food can lead to bloating, it can also treat it.
 Try adding a few potassium-rich foods into your diet:5

 Other superfoods include berries, green tea, legumes, nuts and seeds, and even salmon.
 Adding some superfoods that aren't known to create bloating to your diet may even improve your overall health.

 6. Lower Your Sodium Intake

 7. Practice Mindful Eating

-There are several ways to reduce or eliminate the symptoms, but you likely need to understand the underlying cause.
-Keep your head up high and take the time to find the best solution for you.
+There are several ways to reduce or eliminate the symptoms of consistent bloating, but you likely need to understand the underlying cause of your bloat.
+Take the time to find the best solution for you.